 Introduction.
-The proposed biennial 2017-2019 budget for the League of Women Voters of California (LWVC) is submitted to delegates for their consideration in accordance the bylaws (Article IX Financial Administration, Section 2 Budget).
+The proposed biennial 2019-2021 budget for the League of Women Voters of California (LWVC) is submitted to delegates for their consideration in accordance with the bylaws (Article XIII Financial Administration, Section 2 Budget).

 Although the delegates only consider and vote on a budget for the LWVC, the Budget Committee is also presenting the budget for the League of Women Voters of California Education Fund (LWVCEF) for informational purposes.
 We hope this will help delegates understand our overall budgetary priorities and projected sources and uses of funds for all League activities in California.
 The LWVCEF Board of Directors adopts the LWVCEF budget after Convention.

 The Budget Committee.
 This budget was prepared by a committee, appointed by the LWVC Board of Directors.
 The members as of print date were: